Hwange National Park – Sinamatella Area

-The Sinamatella area is defined by its hilly and rugged rocky landscape, interspersed with mopani woodland and vleis (grassland).
-Sinamatella has fantastic game viewing with high densities of wildlife, especially elephant and buffalo, and was once a stronghold for the black rhino in the region, though these have been decimated by poaching, with only a few animals remaining.
-Sinamatella was declared an Intensive Protection Zone (IPZ) for the protection of the rhino
+The Sinamatella area is defined by its hilly and rugged rocky landscape, interspersed with mopani woodland and vleis (grasslands).
+Sinamatella has great game viewing with high densities of wildlife, especially elephant and buffalo, and was once a stronghold for the black rhino in the region, though these have been decimated by poaching, with only a few animals remaining.
+Sinamatella was declared an Intensive Protection Zone (IPZ) for the protection of the rhino.

 We have had a permanent base at Sinamatella since 2010, where we have devoted our time to helping the Zimbabwe Parks and Wildlife Management Authority with rhino monitoring, game water and deployments.

-a) Game Water Points – As of 2018, Bhejane Trust has installed 14 permanent game water pumps in the Sinamatella sector, with a variety of power units – 11 solar, 2 windpumps, and one off mains.
-The pumps now operated by Bhejane Trust include Baobab, Inyantue Thors, Inyantue Dam, Lukosi Pan, Mafa’s Pan, Mashambo, Masuma, Shumba, Sinamatella Windpump, Tshompani Windpump and Tshompani Solar, Stephens Pan x 2, and Tshontanda Pan x 2.
+As of 2020, Bhejane Trust has installed 20 permanent game water pumps in the Sinamatella sector, with a variety of power units – 17 solar, 2 windpumps, and one off mains.
+The pumps now operated by Bhejane Trust include Baobab, Inyantue Pumps x 2, Lukosi Pan, Mafa’s Pan, Mashambo, Masuma, Shumba Pumps x 2, Sinamatella Windpump, Tshompani Windpump and Tshompani Solar, Stephens Pan x 2, and Tshontanda Pan x 2.